Rogwzrd/Date-Night-App/README.md

-Grumblr
+Date Night

-An app focused on finding food based on your dietary restrictions or cravings.
-You can pull recipes, ingredients lists, and price listings for foods, as well as find restaurants near you.
-In other words, you can make it or take it.
+An app focused on creating an evening of fun and food based on your wants or cravings flavor profile.
+The app then gives you a curated movie and a list of dinner ideas (which also includes a link to a full recipe) based on your "flavor profile" to top off your night!